iposton/angular-ssr-movie-search/README.md

 ```

 In the first part of this tutorial I used the `poster_path` to display the movie image and now I can use the `vote_average` to show the rating of the movie.
-I created a function inside the component controller to convert the rating to an array that can then represent the value of the rating number rounded to a whole number and use gold stars to represent the rating when I hover over the movie image.
+I created a function inside the component's controller to convert the rating to an array that can then represent the value of the `vote_average` rounded to a whole number and use gold stars to represent the rating when I hover over the movie image.

 ```html